Class: RDF::Literal::YearMonthDuration

 #<=>(other) ⇒ Boolean

-Compares this literal to other
+Compares this literal to other for sorting purposes.

 From the XQuery function op:yearMonthDuration-greater-than.